Mozochi/medmcqa-llm-baseline/README.md

 ### Activate (Windows - Git Bash/WSL)
 source venv/Scripts/activate
 ### Activate (Windows - Cmd/PowerShell)
-.\venv\Scripts\activate
+.\venv\Scripts\activate < br / >

 **4. Install Dependencies**
-pip install -r requirements.txt
+pip install -r requirements.txt < br / >

 **5. Data**
 Download the MedMCQA dataset.
-Make sure the dev.json, test.json, and train.json files are placed inside the data/MedMCQA/ directory.
+Make sure the dev.json, test.json, and train.json files are placed inside the data/MedMCQA/ directory. < br / >

 **Usage**
-All commands should be run from the root directory of the project.
+All commands should be run from the root directory of the project. < br / >

 **Training FLAN-T5**
 This fine-tunes the Google FLAN-T5 small model on the 'train.json' dataset.